-This FAQ provides general information about piping in BOS.
-We recommend you read this page in its entirety before using piping in BOS for the first time.
+This FAQ provides general information about piping in online surveys.
+We recommend you read this page in its entirety before using piping in online surveys for the first time.
 For step-by-step instructions for incorporating piping into your survey, please see our Help page on Using piping in your survey.

 What is piping?

 Piping inserts answers from previous questions into upcoming questions, notes, page titles and section headings.
 It can also be used to display the current date and time in your survey and to include a completion receipt number on the final page of a survey.

 What is piping used for?

 Some examples of the potential uses for piping in a survey are:

 - Personalising the survey experience for your respondents.
 For example, you could ask your respondents to provide their first name and then use this to address them throughout the survey and thank them at the end.